PMEC-OSU/FOSTWIN/README.md

 If you're someone who is wanting to get familiar with the idea of realtime simulations, FOSWEC's, and digital twins, read the section [below](#web-interface), skip the model upload, and select **Default Control** in the compilation options box in the web UI.
 We'd also recommend you read through [this](#digital-twin-description) section of the readme to get a baseline understanding about what's happening in the digital twins.

+If you'd prefer a tutorial walk through using the system in PDF format download and use the PDF file [here](FOSTWIN%20Beginners%20Guide.pdf).

+A screen recording of a developer using the system will be added to this repo shortly for anyone who prefers a video tutorial!

 #### Experienced Users

 If you're up to speed with the web interface and are ready to work on developing your own Controller model, we recommend you skip to to [Developing A Controller](#developing-a-controller) & read [this](#digital-twin-description) section of the readme.

 #### Gaining access to the Web Interface
-If you are interested in using the web interface version of the FOSWEC digital twin, please email fostwin@fostwin.com to setup a time for access.
+If you are interested in using the web interface version of the FOSWEC digital twin, please email graham@evergreeninnovations.co to setup a time for access.

 #### Additional resources
 If you would like more information about the FOSWEC device please check out the following resources.